KellerJordan/cifar10-airbench/README.md

 Timings are on a single NVIDIA A100 GPU.
 Note that the first run of training will be slower due to GPU warmup.

+`airbench94_compiled.py` and `airbench94.py` are equivalent (i.e., yield the same distribution of trained networks), and differ only in that the first uses `torch.compile` to improve GPU utilization.
+It is intended for experiments where many networks are trained at once in order to amortize the one-time compilation cost.

 ## How to run

 To train a neural network with 94% accuracy, run either